needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 See [Loading assets] for more detailed information about loading Addressable assets.

 Loading Addressable assets uses asynchronous operations.
-See [Operations] for information about the different ways to tackle asynchronous programing in Unity scripts.
+See [Operations] for information about the different ways to tackle asynchronous programming in Unity scripts.

 > [!TIP]
 > You can find more involved examples of how to use Addressable assets in the [Addressables-Sample repo].